duckdb/duckdb-web/_posts/2022-10-28-lightweight-compression.md

      width="100%"
      />

 When applicable, this encoding technique leads to tremendous space savings.
 While it might seem like this technique is rarely applicable – in practice it occurs relatively frequently.
-Columns might be filled with `NULL` values, or have values that rarely change (such as e.g. a `year` column in a stream of sensor data).
+Columns might be filled with `NULL` values, or have values that rarely change (such as e.g., a `year` column in a stream of sensor data).
 Because of this compression algorithm, such columns take up almost no space in DuckDB.

 ### Run-Length Encoding (RLE)